 Location: West of Millinocket, Penobscot County

 Description: The Nahmakanta unit is 43,000 acres and includes forest, mountains, and 24 great ponds.
 Fishing is popular on the great ponds.
 Pollywog Gorge is a popular destination for visitors to the land, with a mile-high drop down to the scenic gorge.
 Nine miles of the Appalachian Trail cross through the Nahmakanta Public Reserved Land unit, and there are numerous other hiking trails to enjoy.
-Within Nahmakanta is an 11,802-acre Ecological Preserve, the largest in the state.
+Within Nahmakanta is an 11,082-acre Ecological Reserve, established to protect Maine’s biological diversity, among other purposes.
 Nahmakanta is part of a 500,000-acre assortment of conserved land, which includes Baxter State Park.

 For More Information: Visit Nahmakanta’s Maine Public Reserved Lands website, where you can find more information on the history of the unit, services, and facilities, including a brochure on the unit.